BrandonJohnGrenier/rora/README.md

 ### Poker positions at the table

-There are a few positions that are relevant in a poker game, and the rora api makes it trivial to identify key positions.
+Rora makes it trivial to identify key positions at the poker table.
 The dealer, or 'button' is a rotating position - after every hand a new dealer is chosen by moving the 'button' or 'puck' in a clockwise fashion around the table.

     # Returns the seat with the button.
     table.the_button

+    # Prints out the name of the player in the button
+    puts table.the_button.player.name => 'John'

+    # Automatically assigns the button to the next available player
+    table.pass_the_buck

 The small blind sits to the immediate left of the dealer, and is required to post one half sized bet before before a hand begins.

     # Returns the seat with the small blind.
     table.the_small_blind

-    # In a heads up (2-player) game, the small blind is also the button!
+    # In a heads up (2-player) game, the small blind is also the button
 	table = Table.new
     james = Player.new("James")
     sally = Player.new("Sally")
+    table.add(james).add(sally)

     puts table.the_button.player.name => 'James'
     puts table.the_small_blind.player.name => 'James'
-    puts table.the_big_blind.player.name => 'Sally'

 The big blind sits to the immediate left of the small blind, and must post one full sized bet before a hand begins.

     # Returns the seat with the big blind.
     table.the_big_blind

+	table = Table.new
+    james = Player.new("James")
+    sally = Player.new("Sally")
+    table.add(james).add(sally)

+    puts table.the_small_blind.player.name => 'James'
+    puts table.the_big_blind.player.name => 'Sally'

-UTG sits to the immediate left of the big blind, and is the first player to act in the pre-flop (i.e. first) betting round.
+Under the Gun (UTG) sits to the immediate left of the big blind, and is the first player to act in the pre-flop betting round.
 The player to the left the big blind is always the first player to act in the preflop betting round.
-In a heads up (i.e. 2-player game), the 'next' player is our other player, the small blind.
+In a heads up game, the small blind is also UTG.

     # Returns the seat that is first to act, or 'under the gun'
     table.under_the_gun

-    # In a heads up (2-player) game, the small blind is also the first to act (under the gun)!
+    # In a heads up game, the small blind is also the first to act (under the gun)!
 	table = Table.new
     james = Player.new("James")
     sally = Player.new("Sally")
+    table.add(james).add(sally)

     puts table.the_small_blind.player.name => 'James'
     puts table.the_big_blind.player.name => 'Sally'